-- The student demonstrates minimally acceptable comprehension of the course material and the competence demonstrated is insufficient to indicate the student is capable of progressing to other coursework. - Work is of inconsistent quality, often fails to meet expected form and format and is frequently late. - The student consistently displays below average skills, ability, and performance in his/her development of required hand and/or motor skills. - The student complies with school attendance requirements.
+Grade F - Failing Grade - The student demonstrates an unacceptable low or no mastery of the course objectives or content. - The student earns failing scores on tests, homework, projects, and class participation. - Work is of inconsistent quality, often fails to meet expected form and format and is frequently late or not submitted. - The student fails to display minimally acceptable skills, ability, and performance in their development of required hand and/or motor skills. - The student fails to comply with the school attendance requirements.